dgDS9/InventiSearch/README.md

 This repository contains only synthetic sample data.

-All quotation PDFs, customers, company names, SKUs, and product information are intended solely for demonstration and testing purposes.
+All quotation PDFs, customers, company names, SKUs, and product information are intended solely for demonstration.

-For production use, the following enhancements are recommended:
+The following enhancements are recommended:

 * More robust PDF parsing
 * User management